serverfarmer/sf-ip-allocs/README.md

 This public repository is actively maintained since Sep 2016.
 Previously, some of these variables were maintained since 2009, in private repository, as part of commercial solution.

 Right now, our plan regarding this repository is to maintain it as long as possible.
-Also, **it will stay free** and, as far as possible without any changes breaking compatibility.
+Also, **it will stay free** and, as far as possible, without any changes breaking compatibility.

 # Which IP ranges are listed, and which not?

 1. Most Internet Service Providers have 2 types of [IP allocations](http://www-public.int-evry.fr/~maigron/RIR_Stats/RIPE_Allocations/Allocs/PL.html):

-- for DHCP/NAT/etc. - from which outgoing traffic is directed to other networks
+   - for DHCP/NAT/etc. - from which outgoing traffic is directed to other networks (for you, it's incoming traffic)
-- for hosting services (web pages, mail servers etc.)
+   - for hosting services (web pages, mail servers etc.) and other internal uses

    Variables in `allocs` file are related only to the first type.

-2. There are global ISPs (eg. T-Mobile, Orange).
-Variables like `ORANGE` are related only to their polish branches and polish services.
+2. There are some global ISP brands in Poland (eg. T-Mobile, Orange).
+Variables like `ORANGE` are related only to their polish branches and polish networks.

 # Variables related to your incoming traffic